OrGeisler/PokeTracker/README.md

 ## Overview

-PokeTracker is an back - end project that combains: Server (FastApi), SQL database (MySql), External API.
+PokeTracker is an back - end project that combains: Server (FastApi), SQL database (MySql) and External API.

 PokeTracker allows the user to receive information and perform actions on pokemons.